We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Many people with diabetes must take insulin to stay healthy.
+Many people with diabetes take insulin to help manage their blood sugar levels.
 However, insulin therapy can cause a range of side effects.

 Insulin is a hormone that helps regulate the amount of sugar, or glucose, in the blood.
 Insulin has a counterpart called glucagon, a hormone that works in the opposite way.